elastic/apm-pipeline-library/vars/README.md

 * context: Name of the GH check context.
 (Mandatory).
 * description: Description of the GH check.
 If unset then it will use the description.
-* tabs: What kind of details links will be used.
-Enum type: tests, changes, artifacts and pipeline).
+* tab: What kind of details links will be used.
+Enum type: tests, changes, artifacts, pipeline or an <URL>).
 Default pipeline.

 [Pipeline GitHub Notify Step plugin](https://plugins.jenkins.io/pipeline-githubnotify-step)